 In FPHC's target area, the FHWs visit the houses of delivered women to check the mother and new born baby.
 Efforts are made to visit the mother and baby during first seventy two hours of delivery and where necessary refer complicated cases for necessary care.
 During this visit the FHWs also share with mother and the family information on exclusive breast-feeding, EPI, personal hygiene, nutrition, family planning and other health related issues.
 Each of FPHC's health centres has a proper Delivery and Postnatal Kit which were kept maintained and where necessary items of these kits were replaced.
-The FHWs made a total of 6,915 visits to the houses of delivered women during the period of this report.
+The FHWs made a total of 2,329 visits to the houses of delivered women during the period of this report.
 These visits were made within 72 hours of delivery.
-In addition, 381 visits were made between 4 and 42 days of delivery.